janegilring/posts/jeffbrown/azure-automation-3/azure-automation-3.md

 ### Install Agent to Server
 If you are installing to an on-premises or non-Azure virtual machine, you manually install the Microsoft Monitoring Agent.
-Save the installer to the local system and run the executable.
+Save the installer from the Log Analytic's agent management screen from earlier to the local system and run the executable.
 In the wizard start page, select **Next**, agree to the license terms and select the default installation location.
 For the agent setup options, select **Connect the agent to Azure Log Analytics (OMS)**.
 Click **Next**.

 ![Connect to Log Analytics option](./images/agentinstall-connecttooms.png)